harmony-one/h/progress/rikako-hatoya.md

+2026-03-09 Mon: Swept entry/exit percentiles, RV window, drift threshold, LP range, and cooldown on the updated codebase (~12 runs) — observed best config at 0.20/0.60/rv=36h/drift=30% with +$12.8k Net PnL and 13.6% max DD.
+Ran an out-of-sample validation on Jun–Nov and observed +$11.8k, confirming the config generalizes beyond the training period.

 2026-03-08 Sun:  Implemented SMA-based trend filter for goldilocks_lp and tested at three thresholds (3%, 5%, 8%) — observed all three underperformed the no-filter baseline so shelved the approach.
 Also pulled latest code from main, resolved merge conflicts, and fixed a config override bug.

 2026-03-07 Sat: Ran drift exit sweep at 50%/30%/20% and stacking tests with pnl_stop and fee_il — observed drift=30% doubles Net PnL to +$13.4k with 14% max DD, and the other two features have zero additional effect.
 Also built a leaderboard of all personal historical goldilocks_lp runs and established a clean baseline on goldilocks_steady_lp.